-Not all gardening has to be complicated and a lot a work.
-Some are just a matter of adding dirt to the right container.
-Recently, I setup a potato garden for my ever-growing vegetable garden.
+Not all gardening has to be complicated, expensive, and a lot of work.
+Some are just a matter of adding dirt to the correct container.
+This post shares some practical outdoor gardening ideas to help you create another non-permanent bed to add more vegetables to your garden.
+Recently, I set up a potato garden for my ever-growing vegetable garden.

 Here's what I did this weekend.
 If you have read my blog for a while, you know I dismantled my garden last year and replaced it with this one.
-Well, we decided to expand our garden because we really enjoyed having fresh veggies over the summer.
+We decided to expand our garden because we enjoyed having fresh veggies over the summer.
 Our addition this year is our potato and string bean garden.
-While doing research, I found it important to not certain veggies together in the same garden and some veggies complement each other.
-For example potato and string beans complement each other.
+While researching, I found it necessary not to put certain veggies together in the same garden; some veggies complement each other.
+For example, potatoes and string beans complement each other.
 And, since we love string beans, we wanted to make more of them.
 So we moved the string beans out of the three-tier garden into a garden bag.
-Here is the link so you can check out the different veggies the complement each other.
+Here is the link to check out the different veggies complementing each other.

 If you want to see how we set up the raised bed garden, here's the link to the post.